 - Candidates may self-nominate.

-- Individuals nominated but not selected may be re-nominated in succeeding years.
+- Individuals nominated but not selected may be re-nominated in succeeding years, if eligible.

 Nominations must be emailed to the Chair of the AOTF Awards and Recognition Committee in care of Gaby Garcon, AOTF Awards Program Manager by September 1 of each year.

 - Completed nomination form.

 - Letter of nomination (include as an addendum to the nomination letter, a short paragraph of no more than 100 words to appear in professional publications citing the nominee’s contributions).

 - A statement of approximately 500 words in length outlining the nominee’s research contributions to advancing knowledge in the field of occupational therapy and/or rehabilitation science (For example, did nominee’s work result in adoption of a measure, intervention, approach to practice, policy or paradigm shift, etc. nationally and/or internationally?
 How has the work been viewed accepted and incorporated into research, practice, or education?).